The following information pertains to New York Sate regulations and City School District of Albany policies governing School Health Services.

 Communicable disease control is a primary responsibility of school and public health authorities.
 Mandatory immunization is one aspect of a comprehensive communicable disease control program.

-New York State Public Health Law, Section 2164, mandates that schools not permit a child to be admitted unless the parents/guardians provide the school with a certificate of immunization or proof from a physician that the child is in the process of receiving the required immunizations.
+New York State Public Health Law, Section 2164, mandates that schools not permit a child to be admitted unless the parents/guardians provide the school with a certificate of immunization.

 The required immunizations for school attendance are: